 The most basic thing that can happen between Twisted versions, of course, is that the code may change.
 That means that no application may ever rely on, for example, the value of any func_code object's co_code attribute remaining stable, or the checksum of a .py file remaining stable.

 Docstrings may also change at any time.
-No application code may expect any Twisted class, module, or method's doc attribute to remain the same.
+Applications must not depend on any Twisted class, module, or method's metadata attributes such as module, name, qualname, annotations and doc to remain the same.

 New Attributes